ros2/message_filters/doc/Tutorials/Cache-Python.rst

 	[INFO] [1750884527.235426721] [cache_node]: Cache filters cache is empty

-As there were no messages published yet, and the cahce is empty.
+As there were no messages published yet, and the cache is empty.
 After that, the publisher will start populate the cache with messages:

 .. code-block:: bash